Mazda 3 Extended Warranty: Cost, Coverage and Plans

 a parked black Mazda 3

-We’ll break down what a Mazda 3 warranty covers, how much it costs, what your options are and whether a warranty is worth it in the long run.
+We’ll break down what a Mazda 3 warranty covers, how much it costs, what your options are and whether a warranty is worth it.

 Key insights